ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 4. If not successful: Triggers an error message.
 5. Multiple users can be mapped to the machine by repeating the above flow.
 There is no limitation to the numbers of users mapped.

-#### B. Registration client enables capturing an officer's biometrics during on-boarding in order to support login, local duplicate checks, and registration submission
+#### B. Registration client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission
 The system performs the following steps:
-1. Captures all the biometrics of the officer's biometrics as an input.
+1. Captures all the biometrics of the officer's as an input.
 1. Generates a match score for each individual biometric
 1. Generates an average match score
 1. Compares the average match score with the configured threshold match score